jordanhill-NMTAFE/AISS-ICTSS00120/1 Learning Materials/Week 1/slides.md

 **"The Moon is a Harsh Mistress" by Robert A. Heinlein** (1966) A lunar colony's AI, named Mike, gains self-awareness and aids in a revolution against Earth's government, highlighting themes of AI autonomy and human-machine relationships.

+There is an example of supervised learning in action here! *(at least fictionally)* Can you find it?

 ![bg right:40% 70%](images/moon.jpg)